mehulagg/gitlab_test/doc/user/project/integrations/open_project.md

 - `Closes PROJECT-1`
 - `Fixes PROJECT-1`

-where `PROJECT-1` is the issue ID of the OpenProject project.
+Where `PROJECT-1` is the issue ID of the OpenProject project.

 TIP: **Tip:**
 The closed statuses can be configured by the `Closed Status ID`, since OpenProject supports adding your own custom status.
 As of OpenProject v8, the default ID of Closed Status is `13`.